habib-mhmmd/titan-core/src/content/blog/3d-jersey-animation.md

 ---

 ### Description
-This project focuses on developing 3D animation visualization as a medium to represent the design of the Arena E-Sport Volume 5 Community Jersey, which has not yet been physically produced.
-By utilizing CLO3D for modeling and simulation, as well as Blender for animation and rendering, this jersey visualization is presented with high-quality and realistic details.
-The use of camera movement techniques adds a cinematic dimension, enhancing the visual appeal of the design.
-This approach aims to provide a more professional and realistic representation, while also serving as an effective medium for introducing the product and strengthening the image of the E-Sport Arena Community within the esports ecosystem.
+This project featured a 3D visualization for the Arena E-Sport Community vol. 5 jersey design, which was yet to be physically produced.
+By utilizing CLO3D for modeling and Blender for animation and rendering, the jersey design was visualized in detail with a realistic and high-quality appearance.
+In addition to highlighting design details, this visualization is enriched with cinematic camera movements to give a professional impression.
+The result is not only a media presentation of the design, but also a promotional tool that strengthens the identity of Arena E-Sport Community before the jersey is officially produced.

 ---